fission/blog.fission.io/content/posts/fission_pod_specs.md

   serviceAccount: fission-svc
 ```

-Fission now supports using the podspec in the Fission environment specs.
-In this tutorial we will look at various use cases that are possible with PodSpec support in Fission
+Fission now supports using PodSpec in the Fission environment specs.
+In this tutorial we will look at various use cases that are possible with PodSpec support in Fission.
+To learn more about the Fission specs please check [this documentation link](https://docs.fission.io/usage/developer-workflow/).

 ## Podspec use cases for serverless functions